Generic Name and Formulations:

 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.

+Risk of accidental overdose and death due to medication errors; ensure accuracy when prescribing, dispensing, and administering (oral soln).
+Abuse potential (monitor).
 Life-threatening respiratory depression; monitor within first 24–72hrs of initiating therapy and following dose increases.
 Accidental exposure may cause fatal overdose (esp. in children).
 COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression; monitor and consider non-opioid analgesics.
-Abuse potential (monitor).
 Adrenal insufficiency.
 Head injury.
 Increased intracranial pressure, brain tumors; monitor.
 Seizure disorders.
 CNS depression.
 Impaired consciousness, coma, shock; avoid.
 Biliary tract disease.
 Acute pancreatitis.
 Drug abusers.
 Renal or hepatic impairment.
 Reevaluate periodically.
 Avoid abrupt cessation.
 Elderly.
 Cachectic.
 Debilitated.
 Pregnancy; potential neonatal opioid withdrawal syndrome during prolonged use.
 Labor & delivery: not recommended.
 Nursing mothers: monitor infants.

 Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, phenothiazines, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor.
 During or within 14 days of MAOIs: not recommended.
 Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
 Avoid concomitant mixed agonist/antagonist opioids (eg, butorphanol, nalbuphine, pentazocine) or partial agonist (eg, buprenorphine); may reduce effects and precipitate withdrawal symptoms.
 May antagonize diuretics; monitor.
 Paralytic ileus may occur with anticholinergics.